Before getting started

 1.3 - The supervisors

-During the review phase, they check that the proposals made by the compensation request managers comply with HR and budgetary recommendations.
+During the review phase, they check that the proposals made by the compensation request managers comply with HR and budgetary guidelines.
 By default, they are the managers of the compensation request managers.
-By the same token, you can edit this rule to select the department manager or a single supervisor.
-You can display compensation request managers without supervisors to fill in their information manually.
+By the same token, you can edit this rule to select the department manager or a single compensation request supervisor.
+You can display compensation request managers without compensation request supervisors to fill in their information manually.

 Each step must be validated before proceeding to the next.